gjermundgaraba/bjaanes.github.io/_posts/2015-02-07-roommates-story-of-my-first-real-app.md

 This app is built with an BaaS (Backend as a Service) product called Parse.
 It allows all the data to live in the cloud, managed entirely by them.
 They provide an SDK with an easy-to-use API that is fast to get started with.
 It made the syncing and data management part extremely easy.
 All that was left to do was design the architecture, app and data.
 And code the clients.
 So lots of work really, but it was nice to not manage our own backend all the way.

 Parse provides a feature called Cloud Code.
-It&#8217;s Javascript code that lives in the cloud that can be called from the clients.
+It's Javascript code that lives in the cloud that can be called from the clients.
 It also provides some hooks for specific events (like delete and create for different classes).
 Not everything is implemented in Cloud Code, but the most critical logic lives nicely up there in this cloud.

 The app is made for iOS and Android, and each application is built with the native tools, instead of using some cross-platform SDK.
 Both apps have the same feature set and work together (both sync with the same data from Parse).